KratosMultiphysics/Examples/dam/README.md

 # Dam Examples

-In this directory it is possible to find several simulations used the Dam Application.
-Dam application has some dependencies of other applications so it is necessary to compile them.
-In each performed case the applications used are commented.
+In this directory it is possible to find several simulations lauched with the Dam Application.
+Dam application has some dependencies of other applications so it is necessary to compile them, in each performed case the applications used are commented.

+The Setup page provides instructions on how to setup the working environment under [Windows](https://github.com/KratosMultiphysics/Kratos/wiki/Windows-Install), [Linux](https://github.com/KratosMultiphysics/Kratos/wiki/Linux-Build) and [MacOS](https://github.com/KratosMultiphysics/Kratos/wiki/MacOS-Install).

+Click the preview images to view the examples.

 [<img
   src="https://github.com/KratosMultiphysics/Examples/blob/dam-examples/dam/use_cases/2d_dam_thermo_mechanical/data/2d_thermo_mechanical_summer_post.png?raw=true"